-And you afterwards find out that you were being deceived and thus return what you stole back.
+And you afterward find out that you were being deceived and thus return what you stole back.

-Please learn from Judas example by not going ahead to destroy yourself, rather go somewhere and cry like Peter did.
+Please learn from Judas example by not going ahead to destroy yourself, rather go somewhere and cry as Peter did.

 Now let us examine the next text, and from there move on to see how the Holy Spirit will summarize everything for us.

 “be angry, and do not sin’: do not let the sun go down on your wrath, nor give place to the devil.(Ephesians 4:26-27)